carbonalyser/Carbonalyser/README.md

 Questions, bug reports and feature requests are to be addressed to communication@theshiftproject.org

 Source code is available in open access: https://github.com/supertanuki/Carbonalyser

+## Contribute

+To install the extension locally:

+* Clone this repo

+* Open Firefox

+* Enter “about:debugging#/runtime/this-firefox” in the URL bar

+* Click “Load Temporary Add-on”

+* Open the extension’s directory where you cloned this repo

 ## Contributors